Smells Like Teen Spirit: Legacy

 "Smells Like Teen Spirit" was rereleased as a limited edition 7-inch vinyl single in December 2011.
 In an attempt to emulate a successful 2009 Facebook campaign to promote Rage Against the Machine's song "Killing in the Name", an online campaign was launched to promote "Smells Like Teen Spirit" to 2011 Christmas number one in the UK Singles Chart in protest at the dealings of The X Factor television series with the children's charity Rhythmix.
 A similar campaign was also launched in Ireland to get the track to 2011 Christmas number one in the Irish Singles Chart.
 The campaign resulted in the song reaching number 11 on the UK Singles Chart, selling 30,000 copies.
 According to Nielsen Music's year-end report for 2019, "Smells Like Teen Spirit" was the most-played song of the decade on mainstream rock radio with 145,000 spins.
 All of the songs in the top 10 were from the 1990s.
-In June 2021, "Smells Like Teen Spirit" became only the second song from the 1990s to reach 1 billion streams on the Spotify platform.
-It is the 95th most streamed song on Spotify as of January 2023.
+In June 2021, "Smells Like Teen Spirit" became the second song from the 1990s to reach 1 billion streams on the Spotify platform.